amita-roy/Calculator/README.md

 - Clone this repository with: "git clone git@github.com:Amita-Roy/Calculator.git" using your terminal or command line.

 - Change to the project directory by entering cd 'calculator' in the terminal

-- Change branch with 'git checkout Milestone5' in the terminal to see the progress for this branch

 - Next run npm install to install the necessary dependencies